tapsterbot/checkbox-client-python/README.md

   Select MouseKeys
   Slide the MouseKeys toggle right to enable
-  Slide "Use Primary Keyboard" toggle left to disable Set "Initial Delay" max to the left (turtle icon) Set "Maximum Speed" to center (equidistant from turtle and rabbit)
+  Slide "Use Primary Keyboard" toggle left to disable Set "Initial Delay" min to the left (turtle icon) Set "Maximum Speed" to center (equidistant from turtle and rabbit)
   ```